go-arrower/arrower.org/docs/basics/02-testing/index.md

 ```

 If you depend on other services for your testing use the `tests.StartDockerContainer` helper to start any service
 inside a docker container.
+With `tests.GetDockerContainerInstance` only one docker container is
+created and returned each time, so that your system and CI does not get swamped with too many containers.
-Check out the `tests.NewPostgresDockerForIntegrationTesting` to see it in action for the testing against a postgres
+Check out the `tests.GetPostgresDockerForIntegrationTestingInstance` to see it in action for the testing against a postgres
 database as shown above.